Delayed Cord Clamping – Why You Should Demand It

 A two-minute delay in cord clamping increased the child’s iron reserve by 27-47 mg of iron, which is equivalent to 1-2 months of an infant’s iron requirements.
 This could help to prevent iron deficiency from developing before 6 months of age.

-Another study has been released in 2007 from the University of Granada which has similar findings, you can read it here.
+A study from the University of Granada (2007) has similar findings, you can read it here.

 While delayed clamping is beneficial for babies across the board, the studies found that the impact of delayed clamping is particularly significant for infants who have low birth weights, are born to iron-deficient mothers, are premature, or those who do not receive baby formula or iron-fortified milk.
 Given that mother nature provided breastmilk for babies and not formulas, you would think she also supplied that valuable source of iron for a reason too.
 You may have noticed that formula companies promote iron deficiency rates to sell their products.